tendermint/spec/rfc/003-ed25519-verification.md

 ## Proposal

 - Tendermint-Go would adopt [hdevalence/ed25519consensus](https://github.com/hdevalence/ed25519consensus).
-    - This library is implemented as an extension of the go standard library one.
+    - This library is implemented as an extension of the go standard library.
+    -
 - Tendermint-rs would adopt [ed25519-zebra](https://github.com/ZcashFoundation/ed25519-zebra)
     - related [issue](https://github.com/informalsystems/tendermint-rs/issues/355)

 As signature verification is one of the major bottlenecks of Tendermint-go, if ZIP 215 is adopted batch verification of signatures will be safe in consensus critical areas.

 The change has been recommended to be done in a major release.
-Although it is not a breaking change if this change were to be rolled out in a minor release a node could construct signatures which could only be verified by nodes which have received updates to the verification function.
+Although it is not a breaking change if this change were to be rolled out in a minor release a node could construct signatures which could only be verified by nodes which have received updates to the verification function resulting in a possible network halt.

 This change will have no impact on signature aggregation because to enable this feature Tendermint will have to use a different curve i.e [BLS](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham).
 Secondly, this change will enable safe batch verification for the Tendermint-Go client.
 Batch verification for the rust client is already supported in the library being used.

+As part of the acceptance of this proposal it would be best to contract or discuss with a third party the process of conducting a security review of the go library.

 ## Status